 Another Mecklenburg County High School football team is breaking the rules.
 West Charlotte High School will have to forfeit the football season last fall, pay a $250 fine and refund any money for the play-off game.

-This is all due to the need for an ineligible player-residence.
+This is all due to the need for an ineligible player’s residence.

 This is the second CMS school, although the issue of player disqualification leads to a confiscated season.
-There were several players on the Myers Park High School roster who were not Charlotte.
+There were several players on the Myers Park High School roster who was not Charlotte.

 “I think it’s unfair,” said Jaya Jones, a graduate of West Charlotte High School.
 It is obvious.
 West Charlotte High School graduates spent Thursday defending their alma mater.

 I think it’s very unfair to public schools in general, Jones said.

 Tyrese Davis, a graduate of West Charlotte High School, said, “He’s not in the district, so they can’t win.”
 Why?